facebookarchive/stripe_to_xero/readme.md

-This is a script for porting all the Stripe data you care about into Xero as a bank statement, which means you can easily reconcile invoices, bank transfers, fees, etc.
+This is a script for porting all the Stripe data you care about into Xero as a bank statement, which means you can easily reconcile invoices, bank transfers, fees, etc. The script pulls directly from your Stripe account, with no messy intermediate steps.

 # Usage

-- Log into Stripe's [payments page][1], and click "export" in the upper right corner.
-- Head to Stripe's [transfers page][2], and again, click export in the upper right corner.
-- Copy said export files into the same directory as this script.
+- Either `bundle install` or `gem install stripe` to use the `Stripe` gem.
+- Enter your stripe secret key either as an environment variable, or copy and paste it directly into the script and uncomment the line where that happens.
 - Run the script `./stripe_to_xero.rb`
+- Create a "Stripe" bank account on Xero, with manual bank feeds.
-- Upload `xero.csv` into a "Stripe" bank account.
+- Upload `xero.csv` into "Stripe" bank account.
 - Reconcile away.

 # Notes